appsparkler/study/GCP/notes.md

 1. What are regions and zones?
 1. What are committed-discounts?
 1. What are preemptible VMs?
 What are its advantages and restrictions?
+1. What are spot VMs?
+How are the different from preemptible VMs?

 ## Practical Exercies